bonimba87/CompChemML/GenerativeModels/README.md

-# Generative Models for Molecules
+# Generative Models for SMILES Molecules

 This folder collects exploratory projects on **generative modeling approaches applied to molecular data**.
 The goal is to gain hands-on familiarity with modern techniques that are increasingly relevant in computational drug discovery, and to complement the ligand-based (QSAR, GNNs) and structure-based (docking, FEP) sections of this portfolio.